Rahimkpm/firstproj/README.md

 # firstproj
-firstproj desc modified with matter new one.
+firstproj desc modified with matter new one. branch lo edit